Set Genesys Cloud sound preferences

 - Move the slider to adjust the volume levels for these settings:

 Call Volume The volume level for the incoming voice on a WebRTC call.
 Phone Ringer Volume The volume level for incoming phone call alerts.
 Chat Notification Volume The volume level for incoming chat alerts.
 Interaction Notification Volume The volume level for agents' incoming interaction alerts.
+Video Notification Volume The volume for video notifications.

 - From the list, select a ringtone.
 Genesys Cloud plays a sample of the ringtone.